Leica M8 vs M9

 An illustration of the physical size and weight of the Leica M8 and the Leica M9 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the M8 – represents the basis for the calculations across all the size and weight measures).

 In this particular case, the Leica M8 and the Leica M9 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the M9 is slightly lighter (1 percent) than the M8.
 In this context, it is worth noting that neither the M8 nor the M9 are weather-sealed.